How to Become Stigma-Free

 In May, 2015, the National Alliance on Mental Illness announced its Stigmafree Campaign which encourages individuals, organizations, and campuses to replace stigma with hope and support for recovery.
 They offer a three-step pledge to become stigma-free, which includes: 1) educate yourself and others about the facts surrounding mental health and mental illness, 2) see the person and not the illness by listening and trying to understand, and 3) take action to lend support on mental health issues to make a difference.
 A recent component of the campaign invites businesses to become a Stigmafree Company and to embrace these practices in the workplace.

-I recently corresponded with Andrea to find out more about the Stigma Free Zone and its initiatives.
+I corresponded with Andrea to find out more about the Stigma Free Mental Health Society and its initiatives.
 Andrea notes that while their initial geographical area of focus is British Columbia, they ultimately plan to move across Canada and to then expand more globally.
 One thing I really like about their approach is they note that stigma is not limited to just mental illness, but it can also be related to ageism, racism, sexual orientation, gender identity and many other similar characteristics.
 I think this description is spot on, since stigma is really at its heart a form of discrimination.

 A – Actively learn and share the facts about stigma, particularly mental illness;